Last modified: Fri May 17 2019 12:07:48 GMT+0200 (CEST)

 There are default vocabularies available in MISP galaxy but those can be overwritten, replaced or updated as you wish.
-Vocabularies are from existing standards (like STIX, Veris, MISP and so on) or custom ones you only use for your organization.
+Vocabularies are from existing standards (like STIX, Veris, ATT&CK, MISP and so on) or custom ones you only use for your organization.

 Existing clusters and vocabularies can be used as-is or as a template.
 MISP distribution can be applied to each cluster to permit a limited or broader distribution scheme.

 The objective is to have a common set of clusters for organizations starting analysis but that can be expanded to localized information (which is not shared) or additional information (that can be shared).

 MISP galaxy is available on Github.

 [warning] You need to have a specific role to manage Galaxies on a MISP instance.

 Galaxies management is accessed using the Galaxies link on the top menu.

 A list with all the galaxies existing on the server will appear.

 Each galaxy can be explored using the View icon at the end of the line.